Bay Area Cities Consider Rideshare Tax On Uber, Lyft - Slashdot

 Re: (Score:2)

-Tax them as taxis (Score:4, Insightful)
+Tax them as taxis (Score:5, Insightful)

 Re: (Score:2, Insightful)